openfoodfacts/taxonomy-editor/README.md

 ## How to help

-Currently we are focusing on having a basic usable product.
+Currently we are focusing on bringing the application to a minimum viable product.
 See [Move to MVP v2](https://github.com/openfoodfacts/taxonomy-editor/issues/167).
-A typescript migration is also in progress, we also try to simplify the API.
+A typescript migration is in progress, and we are also trying to simplify the API as well.

 * [GitHub Project](https://github.com/orgs/openfoodfacts/projects/28/views/1) &nbsp;
 * [Meeting Notes](https://docs.google.com/document/d/1tdYkUmoRU8BxFPdCwtewoUi7PV8PmDlXtExOcPYyu-I/edit#) </p>